Autoencoders and Generative Adversarial Networks for Imbalanced Sequence Classification: Literature Review

 Structure Preserving Oversampling and ESPO are methods that exist for dealing with unbalanced sequence data \cite{SPO,ESPO}.
 To generate synthetic sequence data, these methods use the covariance structure of the minority data in order to build synthetic minority data that captures the sequential structure.
 They are developed for single feature sequences and there is not a straightforward extension to data that has multiple features for each event.
 This is because we cannot calculate the covariance matrix for each feature independently since features may interact with each other in different ways at different events.
 The only non-GAN based model that exists for dealing with unbalanced multivariate sequence data with variable label sequence length is a kernel based oversampling method \cite{CRJKer}.
 In this model, a recurrent model is used to generate a representation of the input sequence which are used to compute a kernel.
 Oversampling and classification is then done in the kernel feature space.
 As this model can be applied to variable length, multivariate sequence data, we benchmark our proposed model against this method.

 Another method for synthetic data generation are GANs \cite{GAN}.
 This model pits a generator model, which generates synthetic data, and a discriminator model, which tries to distinguish between real and synthetic data, against each other.
 By pitting the models against each other, it trains both the generator and discriminator, and once the generator has been trained, we can use it to generate synthetic minority data.
-While this approach has been applied to oversample both image data \cite{zenati2018efficient,guo2019discriminative,douzas2018effective} and sequence data with models such as SeqGAN and RGAN \cite{yu2017seqgan,RGAN}, they have not yet been developed to oversample both sequence data and labels.
-GAN based models designed for sequence data have been used for synthetic text generation, but as this architecture is not designed for classification, the sequence class is not considered.
-These models cannot generate both a sequence and the associated labels.
+While this approach has been applied to oversample both image data \cite{zenati2018efficient,guo2019discriminative,douzas2018effective} and sequence data with models such as SeqGAN and RGAN \cite{yu2017seqgan,RGAN}, these models cannot generate synthetic input sequences and corresponding labels as they are designed to be trained only on data with a single label.
+Therefore, if there are multiple minority labels, it is not clear how these models can be applied.
+GAN based models designed for sequence data have been used for synthetic text generation, but as this architecture is not designed for classification, the sequence class is not considered, which suggests that the models cannot generate both a sequence and the associated labels.
 GAN based models have been used to build imbalanced sequence classification models, but the benefit of generating GAN-based synthetic minority data is that it allows for flexibility during classification model selection. \cite{rezaei2018multi}.
 We benchmark our proposed model against a model trained with RGAN generated synthetic data for the single label classification tasks.

 Both SMOTE and GAN based synthetic data generation techniques have been shown to improve classification performance for certain types of highly imbalanced datasets such as image data or single feature sequences.
 While methods such as RGAN have been developed for multivariate sequence generation, they are not designed to simultaneously generate input sequences and sequence labels.
 So while these oversampling methods may improve a classifier's performance, unlike other data-level and algorithmic methods such as weighted loss functions or oversampling minority data, they have not yet been developed and applied to generic sequence data.